 Kevin smiled.
 “Hey, it’s more than okay with me.
 In fact, it’s a great idea.”

-“I’ll have to let my folks know and get their okay, but that sounds good.”
+“I’ll have to let my folks know and get their okay, but that sounds good.
+And I’ll pay for my own dinner.”
 Jason pulled out his cell and called home.

 “Hi yourself, Jase.
 How is your picture taking going?”

 “Wow.
 Back when I was your age and cameras used 35mm film there’s no way I could afford the cost of film to take six hundred pictures.
 But you didn’t call to hear me talk about the good old days.”

 Jason chuckled, shook his head, and thought, ‘Good old days, not!’

 “You’re right about why I’m calling.
 I met Leshawn at Peet’s.
 His cousin Kevin is here from Portland, and Leshawn’s folks are going to some meeting at the hospital.
 He asked if I could go to Stanford’s and have dinner with them.”